-Formal parent-teacher conferences will be held in October and February.
-This provides families the opportunity to share concerns and celebrations with their students' teachers.
+Conferences are held in October and February.
 Prior to conferences, a letter will be sent home asking families to choose a time that is most convenient for them.
 Please communicate with the classroom teacher to find a time that allows you to participate in your child's education.
 Conferences may also be held throughout the year as needed.